Paloma Mocktail

 • 4-5 sage leaves

-• 12 oz. unflavored or grapefruit flavored seltzer
+• 12 ounces seltzer unflavored or grapefruit-flavored

 • 1 cup crushed ice

-• 3 Tablespoons lemon zest salt, optional
+• 3 tablespoons lemon zest salt optional

 Instructions